xerolinux/xero-blog/source/_posts/The-Fate-of-XeroLinux.md

 I am just trying to make money to survive, any way I can, in this case, by using the only tools I have at hand, my **Linux** knowledge, until I figure out a *real* job.
 So I do apologize if am boring you with this.

-Please vote in the poll below so I know what to do.
+Please vote in the poll above so I know what to do.
 Will expire in a week so get voting.
 Thanks a ton for doing so.
 Will check on results on a daily basis.
 Also whatver the results are it's Ok with me.
 Don't worry about it.
 I will continue bringing you the best I can as I learn ;)